sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Applications act as producers of events.
 Event consumer in eventd container is informed by redis whenever a new event is produced.
-Event consumer manages received events, updates event history table and current alarm table and invokes log handler.
-Log handler constructs messages and sends it over to syslog.
+Event consumer manages received events, updates event history table and current alarm table and invokes logging API, which constructs message and sends it over to syslog.

 Operator can chose to change properties of events with the help of event severity profile.
-Default event profile is stored at /etc/sonic/default_profile.json.
+Default event profile is stored at /etc/sonic/severityprofile/default.json.
 User can download the default severity profile, modify and upload it back to the switch to apply it.

 Through severity profile, user can change severity of any event and also can enable/disable a event.

-Through CLI, REST or gNMI, event history table and current alarm table can be parsed and displayed with various filters.
+Through CLI, REST or gNMI, event history table and current alarm table can be retrieved using various filters.

 ### 3.1.1 Event Producers ( Applications )
 Application that need to raise an event, need to use event notifiy API ( LOG_EVENT / LOG_ALARM ).
-This API is part of libeventnotify library that applications need to include.
+This API is part of libeventnotify library that applications need to link.
-API for python/go applications will be introduced in phase-2.

-For stateless event, applications need to provide dynamic message and source along with event-id ( name of the event ).
+For events, applications need to provide dynamic message and source along with event-id ( name of the event ).
-For stateful events, applications need to provide event state ( raise/clear ) and source along with dynamic message and event-id.
+For alarms, applications need to provide event state ( raise/clear ) and source along with dynamic message and event-id.

 The eventd maintains a static map of event-ids.
-Developers of events need to declare event-id of new events and other characteristics - like severity and static message that gets appended with dynamic message.
+Developers of events need to declare event-id of new events and other characteristics - severity and static message - that gets appended with dynamic message.
-The static map is located at onic-eventd/lib/src/eventstaticmap.h
+The static map is located at eventd/lib/src/eventstaticmap.h

 ```
-std::unordered_map<std::string, EventInfo_t> static_event_table = {
+std::unordered_map<std::string, EventInfo_t> static_event_map = {
-    {"PORT_ADMIN_STATUS_CHANGE",  {EventSeverity::INFORMATIONAL, "Adming status changed: "}},
+    {"PORT_MTU_UPDATE",           {EventSeverity::INFORMATIONAL, "Port MTU is updated. "}},
-    {"TEMPERATURE_EXCEEDED",      {EventSeverity::CRITICAL,      "Temperature raised above threshold of 75 degrees: "}},
+    {"TEMPERATURE_EXCEEDED",      {EventSeverity::CRITICAL,      "Temperature threshold is 75 degrees. "}},
-    {"PORT_LEARNING_MODE_UPDATE", {EventSeverity::INFORMATIONAL, "Learning mode updated: "}}
+    {"PORT_LEARNING_MODE_UPDATE", {EventSeverity::INFORMATIONAL, "Learning mode updated. "}}
 }
 ```

 The format of event notify API is:

-For stateless events:
+For events:

 definition:
 ```
     LOG_EVENT(name, source, MSG, ...)